To a casual reader of maps, the White River appears mostly, well, indecisive. It flows

 Below Bull Shoals Dam, the White River takes on an entirely different character.
 Here

 it is one of the most famous float fishing streams in the world.
 And with good reason.

-Probably more rainbow trout are caught here each year than in any other trout stream in
+Anglers probably reel in more rainbow trout here each year than in any other trout stream in

 America.
 The Game and Fish Commission stocks hundreds of thousands of rainbows in the

 White annually, and more than 90 percent of them are caught each year by anglers who come